 GPU Not Detected In Windows

-This problem can occur for various different reasons, but it’s exceptionally irritating to have Windows automatically switch to the integrated GPU and you don’t notice until you want to play your favorite video game.
+This problem can happen for a selection of reasons, but it’s exceptionally irritating to have Windows automatically switches to the integrated GPU and not noticing until you want to play your favorite video game.
 Admittedly, this is an extreme case, but it serves to illustrate the point.